CBID2/TMP-group-docs-assignment/group2-docs/docs/tutorials/advanced/3d-array.md

 ---
 lang: en-US
 title: "3D Array"
-description: "This page will guide you on how to install openmadness"
+description: "Learn how to work with 3D arrays in OpenMadness"
 ---

 # 3D Array